ralatorr/ralatorr.github/Health_Outcomes/README.md

-# Evaluating the Effects of Air Quality on Health Outcomes Amongst CA Counties
+# Evaluating the Effects of Air Quality on Health Outcomes in CA Counties
 ---

 # Problem Statement